sukhmancs/nyx/README.md

 > - Updated `prometheus` host configuration. _(I no longer manage this host.)_
 > - Commented out `System` widget in ags bar. _(There is an issue with this widget, that make it spawn multiple instances of unknown `btm` process.)_
 > - Added `flake-build.yml` and `update-flake.yml` GitHub Actions workflows.
+> - Modified `erebus/system.services` to remove deprecated modules and services.
 > - Many more I don't remember.

 ## High Level Overview